Vehicle Exhaust Noise Level Certification

-The Referee will conduct an exhaust noise level test in accordance with the Society of Automotive Engineers (SAE) standard J1169, May 1998, to determine if your vehicle's exhaust noise level exceeds the noise standard (95db).
+The Referee will conduct an exhaust noise level test in accordance with Society of Automotive Engineers (SAE) standard J1492 (October 2008) to determine if your vehicle's exhaust noise level exceeds the noise standard (95db).

 If your vehicle meets the standard, the Referee will give you a "Certificate of Compliance."
 Take the certificate to the court (See Step 5).

 If your vehicle does not meet the standard, the Referee will give you a report that lists the recorded decibel readings.
 Your vehicle must be repaired to meet the standard of not more than 95 decibels (See Step 4).

 If your vehicle does not meet the standard, additional repairs must be made before you can make a second appointment with the Referee Scheduling Center.

 Once your vehicle receives a "Certificate of Compliance" from a Referee Center, present the certificate to the court as proof that your vehicle is in compliance with California law.

 NOTE: Inspection fees and any necessary repairs are your responsibility.
 You may also be required to pay a fine and other legal costs when reporting to the court.
 Also, note that most citations have a deadline.
 Timely repairs can help you avoid additional fines and penalties.